Find the Correct Saddle for Your Gibson® Acoustic Guitar

 B Compensated Saddles

 Around the year 2000, B compensated saddles started appearing on Gibson models.
 These saddles are typically 71.5 mm long, 3.3 mm thick, and fairly tall, often around 11 mm.
-Gibson models typically have a 12 inch fretboard radius, but note that Gibson will also use a 16 inch radius.
-Please see view our 12 inch radius Gibson-style saddles.
-We can also make this saddle with a 16 inch radius upon request.
+Gibson models often have a 12 inch fretboard radius, but note that Gibson will also use a 16 inch fretboard radius on some models.
+We advise that you contact Gibson with your serial number or measure your fretboard radius before ordering a saddle.

 Which Saddle Size Does Your Gibson Need?

-If you need more information on which saddle your Gibson acoustic guitar needs, please contact us with the below information:
+If you need more information on which saddle your Gibson acoustic guitar needs, please contact us with all of the below information:

 - Your Gibson’s Year, Model, Fretboard Radius